Golfarmbåge - Rehcore AB

 These exercises can help strengthen and stretch the forearm muscles:

-1. Wrist flexion stretch – Extend your arm with your palm facing up, gently bend your wrist down and assist with your other hand.
+1. Wrist flexion stretch – Extend your arm with your palm facing up, gently bend your wrist downwards and assist with your other hand.
 Hold for 20 seconds, repeat three times per arm.

-2. Eccentric Wrist Exercise – Hold a light dumbbell with your palm facing up, bend your wrist up and slowly lower it back down.
+2. Eccentric wrist training – Hold a light dumbbell with your palm facing up, bend your wrist upwards and slowly lower it back down.
 Repeat 10–15 times.

 3. Grip training – Squeeze a soft ball for 5 seconds and release.
 Repeat 10–15 times.

-4. Forearm Rotation – Holding a hammer or stick, slowly rotate from palm up to palm down.
+4. Forearm rotation – Hold a hammer or stick, slowly rotate from palm up to palm down.
 Repeat 10 times.

 Our recommended products for golfer's elbow

-A specific elbow pad for golf elbow provides stability and relief during activity.
-For people who work a lot with their hands and forearms, a wrist support or grip strengthening aid can also be a good complement.
+A specific elbow brace for golfer's elbow provides stability and relief during activity.
+For people who work a lot with their hands and forearms, wrist supports or grip-strengthening aids can also be a good complement.

 What is the difference between tennis elbow and golfer's elbow?